danieljingtailiu/bc-parks-ticket-fetch/README.md

 4.  **Create the Browser Profile Directory (IMPORTANT):**
     The bot will create a folder named `cf-clearance` inside the `python` directory.

     **What this folder does:** This folder stores the persistent browser profile (cookies, session data, etc.).
 Using a persistent profile is a critical part of the stealth strategy, as it makes the bot appear as a trusted, returning user to the website's security systems.
-The script will read from and write to this folder, but it will not create it automatically.
+The script will read from and write to this folder, it will create it automatically.

 5.  **Configure the Bot:**
     * Open the `config.py` file.